Supervisor/supervisor/docs/running.rst

 remove <name> [...]

-   Removes process/group from active confi
+   Removes process/group from active config

 update

-   Reload config and add/remove as necessary
+   Reload config and then add and remove as necessary (restarts programs)

 clear <name>